liadraz/SimpleRateLimiter/readme.md

 - Not accurate

 ## Usage
-An example of RateLimiter servive can be run via the run.exe The example creates a ratelimiter service, with Func that prints a massage in case it succeed to pass the limiter, a slidingwindow object, and three different policies 10 requests for a second, 100 for a minute and 1000reqs for 24 hours window.
+An example of RateLimiter service can be run via the run.exe The example creates a ratelimiter service, with Func that prints a massage in case it succeed to pass the limiter, a slidingwindow object, and three different policies 10 requests for a second, 100 for a minute and 1000reqs for 24 hours window.